-- 8 The following five principles are intended to underpin and guide the implementation of stakeholder - 9 participation, especially where the guidance provides flexibility.
-It is a key recommendation to base - 10 stakeholder participation on the principles of inclusiveness, transparency, responsiveness, accountability - and respect for rights, as follows: - Inclusiveness: all stakeholders have opportunities and the capacity to participate effectively and equitably, including both men and women, with special attention to stakeholder groups that may be marginalised. - Transparency: information relevant to making an informed decision is disseminated to all stakeholders and publicly accessible, in a format that can be understood, and provided in advance to enable effective participation. - Responsiveness: changes are made in response to stakeholders' input as appropriate, stakeholders are informed how their input has been addressed, and stakeholder requests for information and for resolution of grievances are resolved impartially in a timely manner. - Accountability: clear governance structures and processes are established including for decision-making and oversight, and for the resolution of grievances with appropriate redress. - Respect for rights: stakeholders' rights related to policies and their impacts are recognised and respected, including procedural rights such as to information, participation and access to justice, and substantive rights including customary rights as well as statutory rights, with special attention to stakeholder groups that may be marginalised.
+The following five principles are intended to underpin and guide the implementation of stakeholder participation, especially where the guidance provides flexibility.
+It is a key recommendation to base stakeholder participation on the principles of inclusiveness, transparency, responsiveness, accountability and respect for rights, as follows:

+- Inclusiveness: all stakeholders have opportunities and the capacity to participate effectively and equitably, including both men and women, with special attention to stakeholder groups that may be marginalised and those that may be directly affected by the policy - Transparency: information relevant to making an informed decision is disseminated to all stakeholders and publicly accessible, in a format that can be understood, and provided in advance to enable effective participation - Responsiveness: changes are made in response to stakeholders' input as appropriate, stakeholders are informed how their input has been addressed, and stakeholder requests for information and for resolution of grievances are resolved impartially in a timely manner - Accountability: clear governance structures and processes are established including for decision-making and oversight, and for the resolution of grievances with appropriate redress - Respect for rights: stakeholders' rights related to policies and their impacts are recognised and respected, including procedural rights such as to information, participation and access to justice, and substantive rights including customary rights as well as statutory rights, with special attention to stakeholder groups that may be marginalised and those that may be directly affected

-Note that legal frameworks at local, national and international level, including customary practices and non-binding agreements that establish norms, can define rights related to each of these principles.
+Note that, in many cases, legal frameworks at local, national and international level, including customary practices and non-binding agreements that establish norms, define rights related to each of these principles.
 With respect to international legal frameworks, this guidance refers to United Nations principles and corresponding agreements related to rights, for example on human rights, indigenous peoples and women's rights and any treaties, conventions and other agreements that the country may be party to.
 Box 3.1 provides examples of relevant international agreements.